dabeani/meshcoreterm/README.md

 # Firmware "MC Term"
 Finally there is a name, "MC Term", M(esh)C(ore) Term(inal).
 We like Retro, you like Retro, we stay retro :-).

-# Soon v0.9.12 will be released!
+# v0.9.12 released for TDECK & HeltecV4 (no online update!)
 - bugfixes!
 - save messages on SDCard if available!
 - adaptions in the GUI (mail symbol now in the Msgs Button).